Priyansusahoo/DSA/README.md

 # DSA
-Placement DSA preparations and problem solving
+DSA preparations for Placement and problem solving.